luanaschuler/luanaschuler/README.md

-## Hey there!
+## Hi there!
 I'm Luana Caroline and I'm a frontend developer intern!

-- Currently working as a Frontend Developer
+- Currently working with Frontend projects
 - Trying to learn Typescript
 - Trying to play with the Backend la-la-land